MoAlSeifi/Flow.Launcher.Plugin.VimCheatSheet/README.md

 ### Flow Plugin Manager

-- Copy the **link** of the zip file in [Latest Release](https://github.com/MoAlSeifi/Flow.Launcher.Plugin.VimCheatSheet/releases/latest)
-- In Flow Launcher enter this line :
+* In Flow Launcher enter this line :
-  - ` pm install <zip-file-url>`
-- Accept the warning

-⏳ Adding the Plugin to the Flow **Plugin Store** is Pending **Flow Launcher Team** Approval.
+* `pm install VimCheatSheet`
+* Click OK

 ## Disclaimer

-- The database of this repository is the result of heavy A.I Assistance, so it might have mistakes; Report if you encounter any.
+* The database of this repository is the result of heavy A.I Assistance, so it might have mistakes; Report if you encounter any.
-- Any Feature requests or PR's are welcomed.
+* Any Feature requests or PR's are welcomed.
-- you might find this plugin as a bit incomplete, since it was designed as a personal project, but I'm working to make it more robust.
+* you might find this plugin as a bit incomplete, since it was designed as a personal project, but I'm working to make it more robust.

 ## References